emqx/blog/en/202606/iot-protocols-mqtt-coap-lwm2m.md

 - **Low Cost**: The protocol is simple and compact, reducing communication control requirements and hardware costs.
 Additionally, there are no protocol patent fees.
 - **Low Rate**: ZigBee works at the speed of 20~250 kbps, providing raw data throughput rates of 250 kbps (2.4 GHz), 40 kbps (915 MHz), and 20 kbps (868 MHz) respectively, which meets the application demand of low-speed data transmission.
 - **Short Distance**: The range of communication between adjacent nodes is typically 10 to 100 meters, which is suitable for home and office environments.
 By increasing the transmitting power, the range can be extended up to 1 to 3 kilometers.
 Additionally, the transmission distance can be further increased by utilizing relay communication between routing and inter-node communication.
-- **Low Latency**: ZigBee is faster than Bluetooth and WiFi.
-It takes only 15 ms to switch from sleep to active mode and 30 ms for node connection to the network, saving power.
+- **Low Latency**: Zigbee supports fast device wake-up and communication, making it suitable for many low-power IoT applications that require responsive device interactions.
 - **High Capacity**: ZigBee offers three networks: star, tree, and mesh.
 A master node can control up to 254 sub-nodes, and can be managed by upper layer nodes, creating a network of up to 65,000 nodes.
 - **High Security**: ZigBee provides a CRC packet integrity checking function, supports authentication and identification, and adopts the AES-128 encryption algorithm, and each application can flexibly determine its security attribute.
 - **License-free Frequency Band**: Direct Sequence Spread Spectrum for ISM (Industrial Scientific Medicine) bands: 2.4 GHz for global use, 915 MHz for North America, and 868 MHz for Europe.